-Student Health Services offers all El Camino College students the opportunity to complete eCHECKUP TO GO - a personalized, evidence-based, online prevention intervention developed by psychologists at San Diego State University.
-This program will give students a chance to participate in an anonymous assessment about their goals, drinking habits, marijuana or tobacco use.
-Students may also learn about ways to identify, prevent and interrupt sexual violence.
+Student Health Services offers all El Camino College students the opportunity to complete eCHECKUP TO GO.
+This program will give students a chance to participate in an anonymous, personalized assessment about their goals, drinking habits, marijuana or tobacco use.
+Students can also learn about ways to identify, prevent and interrupt sexual violence.
 Feedback is confidential, though students can access resources through the online screening if they choose.
-To begin the course, please visit: www.elcamino.edu/support/health-safety/student-health-services/echeckup-to-go. aspx.
-If you would like to speak with someone in Student Health Services after you take the assessment, please call 310-660-3643 to make an appointment.
+To begin the course, please visit: www.elcamino.edu/support/health-safety/student-health-services/echeckup-to-go.aspx.